path-undefined/imc/README.md

 Beside these two main syntax improvements, there are also several other minor syntax improvement and syntax sugars to make the code more consistent and readable:

 ```
-import * as io from io;
+import std::io;

 struct Person {
-  private name: arr<char, 128>; // <-- Here we use semi-colon instean of comma
+  private name: arr<char, 128>; // <-- Here we use semi-colon instead of comma
-  private age: uint;
+  private age: uint; // <-- Using uint, ulong, ulonglong, ufloat instead of introducing thousands of type modifiers
 }

 fn new(name: arr<char>, age: uint) -> Person {